mooijtech/go-pst/README.md

 ### File Header

-The file header common to both the 64-bit and 32-bit PFF format consists of 24 bytes and consists of:

 | Offset        | Size          | Value                         | Description   |
 | ------------- | ------------- | -------------                 | ------------- |
 | 0             | 4             | "\x21\x42\x44\x4e" (**!BDN**) | The signature (magic identifier). |